aws-samples/service-catalog-engine-for-terraform-os/README.md

     1. Replaces EC2 instances
     1. Resumes SQS message processing.

-The automated installation runs as a bash script.
-If bash is not available in your environment, please follow the instructions below for manual installation.
+The automated installation requires that the following are available on your local machine.
+If they are not available, please follow the instructions below for manual installation.

+1. bash
+1. jq

 The instance replacement process can take a long time if you have long-running provisioning operations in flight.